Alexander City, Alabama: Education

 Alexander City Public Schools are part of the Alexander City Schools district.

-Schools in the district include Jim Pearson Elementary School, Nathaniel H. Stephens Elementary School, William L. Radney Elementary School, Alexander City Middle School and Benjamin Russell High School.
+Schools in the district include Jim Pearson Elementary School, Nathaniel H. Stephens Intermediate School, Alexander City Middle School and Benjamin Russell High School.

-J. Darrell Cooper is the Superintendent of Schools.
+Jose Reyes is the Superintendent of Schools.

 Economy

 Russell Corporation, maker of Russell Athletic, Cross Creek, Jerzees, and Country Cottons apparel, was founded in 1902 and was the largest employer in the city until around 2012.
 On April 17, 2006, the Russell Corporation was bought by Berkshire Hathaway for an estimated $600 million and merged into Fruit of the Loom.
 The number of workers employed by Russell Corporation in Alexander City has steadily declined since its peak of 7,000 in 1996; by 2012, most of the manufacturing had been closed in Alexander City and management is now headquartered in Bowling Green, Kentucky.

 Transportation

 T.C.
 Russell Field Airport (KALX), off U.S. Highway 280 adjacent to the Airport Industrial Park, is owned and maintained by the City of Alexander City.
 KALX does not provide scheduled passenger services.
 The nearest major airports are Birmingham and Montgomery.

 Alexander City has no railway station.
 The nearest rail passenger services are provided at Anniston, which is served daily by Amtrak's The Crescent to Washington DC, Baltimore, Philadelphia and New York.

 Alexander City has no scheduled intercity bus service.
 There is a service provided by Arise Transportation that schedules one stop rides with a 24-hour advance notice.